warrior-cultures-and-training

 For authoritative reference on traditional Māori weaponry, see Te Ara Encyclopedia of New Zealand: Traditional Māori Weapons.

-Initiation and Mentorship
+Initiation and the Whare Wānanga

 Training often began in childhood, typically around age seven or eight, when boys (and sometimes girls) were selected by a tohunga whakairo (carving expert) or a renowned warrior.
 The mentor, known as a kaiwhakaako, assumed responsibility for the student’s entire development.
 This apprenticeship lasted years, during which the student lived with the mentor, performing chores, learning chants, and absorbing the lineage of the tribe’s warrior traditions.
+Advanced training took place in the Whare Wānanga (houses of learning), where select students received intense instruction in cosmology, genealogy, and sacred knowledge.
+This curriculum combined physical prowess with intellectual rigor, ensuring leaders were wise as well as strong.
 The bond between mentor and student was sacred, built on aroha (love) and whakapono (trust).

 Mental Conditioning and Resilience

-Moral Codes and Etiquette
+Moral Codes and Rangatiratanga

 For more on Māori concepts of tapu and noa, visit New Zealand History: Māori Spirituality.